Boulder Cosmology Group Lecture and Readings List

 May 15, and June 19, 2017 Now: The Physics of Time, by Richard A. Muller.

 For possible tests of Muller's theory that the arrow of time is a result of the expansion of spacetime, see this 10 page paper.

 March 2017 – September 2017 24 DVD lectures,

 “Mysteries of Modern Physics: Time” by Sean Carroll.

-A solution from Steve for the cosmological constant in Einstein's General Relativity Equations: “So Long Dark Energy”.
+For Lecture 21, a solution from Steve for the cosmological constant in Einstein's General Relativity Equations: “So Long Dark Energy”.